California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 I. Non-Discrimination Policy Statement & Purpose

-California Health Sciences University (“CHSU”) is committed to creating and maintaining an inclusive environment, where all individuals can achieve their academic and professional aspirations free from Sex-Based Misconduct, and other forms of unlawful discrimination, harassment, or related retaliation.
-CHSU does not discriminate in the operation of or access to the University’s programs on the basis of the following protected classes: race (including natural hairstyle or hair texture related thereto); color, national origin (including possessing a driver’s license issued under Vehicle Code § 12801.9), ethnicity or ancestry; age (40 and over); physical or mental disability, perceived disability or perceived potential disability; sex; gender; sexual orientation; gender identity, transgender status, gender expression, pregnancy or perceived pregnancy, childbirth, breastfeeding or medical conditions related to pregnancy, childbirth or breastfeeding; reproductive health decision making, medical condition (including cancer-related physical or mental health impairment or history of same); citizenship; military and veteran status; genetic characteristics; political affiliation; religious belief or practice; marital status; or any other classifications protected by applicable federal, state, or local laws and ordinances (“Protected Class” or “Protected Classes”).
+California Health Sciences University (“CHSU”) is committed to creating and maintaining an inclusive environment where all individuals can achieve their academic and professional aspirations free from Sex-Based Misconduct and other forms of unlawful discrimination, harassment, or related retaliation.
+CHSU does not discriminate in the operation of or access to the University’s programs on the basis of the following protected classes: race (including natural hairstyle or hair texture related thereto); color, national origin (including possessing a driver’s license issued under Vehicle Code § 12801.9); ethnicity or ancestry; age (40 and over); sex, gender, sexual orientation, gender identity, gender expression, transgender, sex stereotypes, sex characteristics; current, potential, or past pregnancy or related conditions; reproductive health decision-making; parental, family, or marital status; physical or mental disability, or perceived physical or mental potential disability; medical condition (including cancer-related physical or mental health impairment or history of same); citizenship; military and veteran status; genetic characteristics; political affiliation; religious belief or practice; or any other classifications protected by applicable federal, state, or local laws and ordinances (“Protected Class” or “Protected Classes”).
+These protected classes include any combination of the above-stated characteristics or a perception that a person has any of the above-stated characteristics or a combination of them.

 This Non-Discrimination Policy (“Policy”) prohibits the following conduct (“Prohibited Conduct”):

-2. Harassment or discrimination based on the perception that a person is a member of a Protected Class or is associated with a person who has, or is perceived to have, membership in a Protected Class;
+2. Harassment or Discrimination, including Sex-Based Misconduct, based on the perception that a person is a member of a Protected Class or is associated with a person who has, or is perceived to have, membership in a Protected Class;

-5. Any Responsible Employee who fails to report allegations of Prohibited Conduct, including, but not limited to, Sex-Based Misconduct or Title IX Sexual Harassment;
+9. Any Responsible Employee who fails to report allegations of Prohibited Conduct, including, but not limited to, Sex-Based Misconduct;

-6. Any person in a position of power or influence that intentionally deters or hinders another person from reporting allegations of conduct which, if true, would violate this Policy; and
+10. Any person in a position of power or influence who intentionally deters or hinders another person from reporting allegations of Prohibited Conduct which, if true, would violate this Policy; and

-The intent of this Policy is to provide for the University to act consistently with its legal obligations under Title IX of the Education Amendments of 1972 (“Title IX”), Title VI and Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”), the Equal Pay Act of 1963, the Age Discrimination Act of 1975, Title I and Title IV of the Americans with Disabilities Act (“ADA”) of 1990 and as amended by ADA Amendments Act of 2008, the Immigration Reform and Control Act of 1986 (“IRCA”), the Rehabilitation Act of 1973, and other applicable federal and state anti-discrimination laws.
+The intent of this Policy is to provide for the University to act consistently with its legal obligations under Title IX of the Education Amendments of 1972 (“Title IX”), Title VI and Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”), the Equal Pay Act of 1963, the Age Discrimination Act of 1975, Title I and Title IV of the Americans with Disabilities Act (“ADA”) of 1990 and, as amended by ADA Amendments Act of 2008, the Immigration Reform and Control Act of 1986 (“IRCA”), the Rehabilitation Act of 1973, the Pregnant Worker Fairness Act, and other applicable federal and state anti-discrimination laws.
 CHSU recognizes that the law in these areas may change.
-To the extent this policy conflicts with applicable federal or state law, CHSU will act in compliance with law.
+To the extent this policy conflicts with applicable federal or state law, CHSU will act in compliance with the law.
+This Policy may be amended at any time at CHSU’s sole discretion to ensure compliance with applicable state or federal law, and such amendments may be applied to matters for which the grievance process has already been initiated.

 The purpose of this policy is to: